makrai/notes/baroni10-distributed-memory-corpus-sem-cl.md

 ### 6.1.4 Selectional Preferences

 * typical filler of an argument slot of a verb (such as the typical killer)
-* our method is generalizable to  tasks that require  assigning semantic roles, logical metonymy, coercion ( Pustejovsky 1995)
+* our method is generalizable to tasks that require assigning semantic roles, logical metonymy, coercion (Pustejovsky 1995)
 * human judgments on a seven-point scale about the plausibility of nouns as
 * algorithm
   * select a set of nouns that are highly associated with the verb via a subj/ob
   * we project the vectors onto the tr or intr subj of kill subspace where
-  * measure the length of the noun vectors in this subspace, and pick the top n longest ones as prototypical subjects of the verb.
-The
+  * measure the length of the noun vectors in this subspace, and pick the top n longest ones as prototypical subjects of the verb
-  * same operation is performed for the object relation.
-In our experiments,
+  * same operation is performed for the object relation
-  * We normalize and sum the vectors (in the orig space) of the picked nouns, to obtain a centroid that represents an abstract “subject prototype” for
+  * We normalize and sum the vectors (in the orig space) of the picked nouns, to obtain a centroid that represents an abstract “subject prototype”
-  * plausibility of is then measured by the cosine of the noun vector to the subject (object) centroid in
+  * plausibility is then measured by the cosine of the noun vector to the subject (object) centroid
   * this provides plausibility scores for nouns that do not co-occur with V e.g.  The corpus may contain neither eat topinambur nor eat sympathy, but the topinambur vector will likely be closer to the prototypical eat object
-* method is essentially the same as the one proposed by Padó+ (2007), Erk (07)
+* method is essentially the same as the one proposed by Padó+ (07), Erk (07)
   * they treat the identification of typical fillers using different resources
-* we measure performance by the Spearman ρ correlation coefficient between
+* we measure performance by the Spearman ρ correlation coefficient
 * advantage resides in versatility
   * D M models perform very well in tasks involving attributional similarity
   * The performance of unstructured D S Ms is also high, sometimes even better
-  * D M model also  brilliant  in capturing selectional preferences, a task
+  * D M model also brilliant in capturing selectional preferences
-    * not directly addressable by unstructured D S Ms.  This fact suggests that
+    * not directly addressable by unstructured D S Ms

 ## 6.2 The W 1 W 2 ×L Space 27